TrueBlocks/trueblocks-docs/content/blog/medium-posts/011-Accounting-for-the-Revolution.md

 If you’ve ever tried to do this, you know that this means you should sit back and relax.
 Can you say: “slooooow”?

 Over the past year, we’ve been working on speeding up this data access in a fully-decentralized manner.
-We call our solution QuickBlocks.io.
+We call our solution TrueBlocks.
 The word “quick” being operative.
-Written in C++, QuickBlocks is able to achieve speeds more than 200 times faster than the RPC.
+Written in C++, TrueBlocks is able to achieve speeds more than 200 times faster than the RPC.
 This allows us to efficiently produce answers to these questions (and many other things).

-The easiest way to explain QuickBlocks is to show you some code, and I will do that shortly, but first, I wanted to talk about…
+The easiest way to explain TrueBlocks is to show you some code, and I will do that shortly, but first, I wanted to talk about…

 #### Blockchain on a Stick™

-QuickBlocks scrapes, parses, pre-digests, and caches the entire Ethereum blockchain in a fully-decentralized manner.
+TrueBlocks scrapes, parses, pre-digests, and caches the entire Ethereum blockchain in a fully-decentralized manner.
 We make the claim that our work is so decentralized that we can store the entire chain — fully parsed and heavily optimized — on an external drive.
 We call this “Blockchain on a Stick™,” and we carry it around with us in our backpack wherever we go.

 ![](/blog/medium-posts/img/011-Accounting-for-the-Revolution-001.png)

 BlockChain on a Stick™ allows us to prove to potential clients that our solution is decentralized.
-We can, if we wish, disconnect from the Internet, and while QuickBlocks cannot access the latest blocks, it still works perfectly.
+We can, if we wish, disconnect from the Internet, and while TrueBlocks cannot access the latest blocks, it still works perfectly.
 That’s decentralized.

-QuickBlocks uses the node’s RPC in the same way that `web3.js` does.
+TrueBlocks uses the node’s RPC in the same way that `web3.js` does.
 After pre-processing the received data, we store each block, every transaction, every receipt, and every log in a local database.
 Before storing the data, we optimize the crap out of it in every way we can think.
 Our goal is this: quick!

 We retrieve each block and then, if it has transactions, we spin through each transaction asking for the transaction’s receipt.
 Given the receipt, we make a determination if the transaction needs to be traced.
 We trace transactions that may have finished in error.
 Additionally, we identify internal transactions that were initiated by the transaction and parse the input data field and the receipt’s logs.

 We do all of this pre-processing prior to storing the data, and because the blockchain is immutable, we only need to do this once.
 (This is not technically true because of chain re-organizations, but we won’t complicate matters by explaining how we handle this.)
 Every time we access the data thereafter, we are reading highly-optimized data intended specifically to be retrieved quickly.

-Another thing QuickBlocks does while storing the data is to store various levels of detail.
+Another thing TrueBlocks does while storing the data is to store various levels of detail.
 (Yes.
 It uses more disc space, but it’s **_significantly_** faster.)
 This allows the developer to choose between higher speed given less detail verses lower speed if more detail is required.
 It’s the programmer’s choice.
 For the analysis below we chose the half-speed / half-detail version.

-#### Programming QuickBlocks™
+#### Programming TrueBlocks™

-QuickBlocks is a C++ library and a series of applications.
+TrueBlocks is a C++ library and a series of applications.
 Below we show you the application code we wrote that gathered the data we needed to do our analysis.
 Below is the actual code.
 It’s pretty simple.
 As with all C++ code, we start with the `main` function:

 ![](/blog/medium-posts/img/011-Accounting-for-the-Revolution-002.png)

-This function first initializes the QuickBlocks library and then decides on the start block and the number of blocks to visit.
+This function first initializes the TrueBlocks library and then decides on the start block and the number of blocks to visit.
 We chose to start at block 2,912,407 (the closest block to January 1, 2017).
 The function `getLatestBlock` returns the node’s latest block.

 Next, we create a data structure that will store the result of visiting each block.
 This structure may be of any type — whatever is appropriate for your application.
-The code then calls into the QuickBlocks library function `forEveryNonEmptyBlockOnDisc` and finishes by making a final report.
+The code then calls into the TrueBlocks library function `forEveryNonEmptyBlockOnDisc` and finishes by making a final report.

-QuickBlocks has a number of interfaces for traversing blocks.
+TrueBlocks has a number of interfaces for traversing blocks.
 For our purposes, we used the middle-of-the-road `forEveryNonEmptyBlockOnDisc`.
 This function gives full detail, but skips over blocks with no transactions (about 37% of all blocks).

 A similar function called `forEveryBlock` visits every block (including empty ones) in full detail.
 On the other end of the spectrum is the function `forEveryMiniBlockInMemory` which is super-fast but delivers a lot less data than the other methods.
 The function one uses depends on ones application.